CodingBobby/bob-standard/README.md

 ```
 Thats all!
 Now you have access to all provided functions.
 Please note that this is just my personal library, I may change content without warning which could make your project thow unexpected errors.
 If anything strange happens, please report an [issue](https://github.com/CodingBobby/bob-standard/issues) or contact me via [email](mailto:conatct@codingbobby.xyz).

+## Versions

+**Stay with version 0.1.9 as long as 0.2.1 is not out yet!**

+The latest version 0.2.0 has less functionality than 0.1.9.

 ## Example usage

 Here are a few examples filled with methods from this library.
 For more details on each method, please check out the [documentation](https://github.com/CodingBobby/bob-standard/blob/master/DOCS.md).